callstackincubator/rock/packages/provider-s3/README.md

-# @rnef/provider-s3
+# @rock-js/provider-s3

-AWS S3 remote cache provider for React Native Enterprise Framework (RNEF).
-This package is part of the RNEF ecosystem.
+AWS S3 remote cache provider for Rock.
+This package is part of the Rock ecosystem.

 ## Features